markmac99/rms_mqtt/README.md

 `sendOtherData` can be used to publish CPU temperature and free diskspace on the disk holding `RMS_data`.

-The function currently doesn't support Windows, because CPU temp is not easy to obtain on Windows without administrator permissions (why?
-Ask Microsoft....).
+The function currently doesn't support Windows, because CPU temp is not easy to obtain on Windows without administrator permissions (Ask Microsoft....).
 Hence for Windows this function will publish a value of zero for CPU temp.
 If you have the CPU temp from some other source you can feed it into the function as shown below.

 Note that the data are published to a topic `meteorcams/{camid}/` where camid is the the first station listed in the config file.